Education Resources for Infection Control Professionals

 - Bon IPAC Bad IPAC - Protection Now or Paperwork Later An informational video aimed at emergency services, developed by the Region of Peel Designated Officers' Working Group (Ontario, Canada).
 Includes teaching tools:

 - Certification Board of Infection Control and Epidemiology (CBIC) GET CERTIFIED!
 This is the most widely recognized examination for infection control professionals in North America.
 Partnership with IPAC Canada has resulted in collaboration on examination questions, exam centres being held across Canada and a IPAC Chapter award.
 Visit this site to see how you can become certified!
 A PowerPoint presentation describing the role of CBIC is now available on the WebBoard (in the Members Only section of this website).
-NOTE: The certification examinations are not available in French (see CBIC response regarding French translation of examination).
+The certification examination is now available in French.

 - Concepts and Applications of Inferential Statistics - Vassar College